 There is a small number of MSc thesis examiners per master's programme.
 Every examiner should be responsible for a reasonably large number of theses every year, to ensure that he/she gets a decent overview over the produced theses.

-Examiners are appointed in the same way as examiners of other courses, and get awarded teaching credit in the same way as other teachers.
+Examiners are appointed in the same way as examiners of other courses.
+They get 10 teaching hours per thesis project.